The Robo Index — (algorithm: product_v1)

 - Skip-and-normalize.
 Missing data is skipped, never zero-filled.

 - Rankings can't be bought.
-No tier, subscription, or partnership affects your Product Score.
+No tier, subscription, or partnership affects your Robo Index.

 What Robolist.ai Is — And Isn't

 Robolist.ai is a public leaderboard, not a marketplace.
-We rank the world's robots by an objective, uncapped Product Score derived from structured spec data — payload, reach, runtime, price, launch date, and category-specific attributes.
+We grade the world's robots by an objective, uncapped Robo Index — a credibility score built from verified public signals: how mature and deployed the product is, the company behind it, independent coverage, and how completely its specs are documented.
 Rankings cannot be bought, claimed, or unlocked by any subscription tier.
-There is no "partner" path to a higher score.
+There is no "partner" path to a higher grade.

 We are not a procurement platform.
 We do not host buyer reviews, broker quotes, or take a cut of transactions.
 Companies cannot pay to be ranked higher; they can only pay to present themselves more completely on a profile page that every other company already has access to in a free form.